-PSTD 556 Mission Immersion: Bolivia
+PSTD 556 Mission Immersion

 3 hours.
-This is a two week on-site course in 21st century missiology, from the perspective of the majority world (Latin America in particular), with applications to the ministry of the North American church.
-It is hosted by the Center for Intercultural Studies (CENESI) of the Bolivian Evangelical University (UEB) and held on the UEB campus.
+This is a two week on-site course in 21st century missiology, from the perspective of the majority world, with applications to the ministry of the North American church.
 The course combines classroom learning with field experience and interaction with local evangelical churches and leaders.